Entertainment & Food

 Love music?
 During the Fair there is music everywhere—string bands, troubadours, barbershop quartet, gospel, classical, folk, traditional.
 Scroll down on this page to see a schedule of the performers and times.
 The Fair Booklet (available at the ticket booths when you arrive) contains a map showing performance locations.

 Worried about secession?
-In 1863, Waterford residents continued to suffer the depradations of Union and Confederate troops in the third year of the Civil War.
+In 1863, Waterford residents continued to suffer the depredations of Union and Confederate troops in the third year of the Civil War.
 You’ll discover this year at the Fair what villagers said and did in 1863 as they faced continued hardships.
-This living history display will include musters, parades, skirmishes, a wreath laying at the Union Cemetery, and demonstrations of drill and weapons firing.
+This living history display will include musters, parades, a wreath laying at the Union Cemetery, and demonstrations of drill and weapons firing.
 Visitors will learn about significant events that took place 150 years ago in Waterford, through reenactments and on signs throughout the village.

 Hungry and thirsty?
 Food for every palate: barbeque ribs and pulled pork, vegetable wraps, artisanal sheep cheeses, homemade sodas, ice cream, kettle corn and freshly squeezed lemonade are just a few of the possibilities.
 Loudoun wines by the glass is another.
 And there will be jams, apple butter, and soup mixes to take home.
 The map in the Fair Booklet (available at the gate when you arrive) will show you where food vendors are located.